Bassadin/Octopussys-Revenge/README.txt

 If you want to download the whole game as an executable, please go to our website: http://destructivereality.jimdo.com

-Have fun with our Code wishes Bastian Hodapp, Lead Programmer Destructive Reality
+Have fun with our Code!
+Bastian Hodapp, Lead Programmer Destructive Reality

 ------------------------------------------------------